B1Fr0st/authit/DESIGN_DOC.md

 -   # note - authorization should be performed using the Authorization: header in https requests /license - all license methods
--[FIN]           POST     /generator - generate a new license key with the specified product(s) & time -[WIP]           PUT      /add-product - add product(s)to the specified license -[WIP]           PUT      /delete-product - remove product(s) from the specified license -[WIP]           POST     /ban - ban the specified license, but NOT their HWID -[WIP]           POST     /unban - unban the specified license, but NOT their hwid -[WIP]           DELETE   /delete - delete specified license
+-[FIN]           POST     /generator - generate a new license key with the specified product(s) & time -[FIN]           PUT      /add-product - add product(s) to the specified license -[FIN]           PUT      /delete-product - remove product(s) from the specified license -[WIP]           POST     /ban - ban the specified license, but NOT their HWID -[WIP]           POST     /unban - unban the specified license, but NOT their hwid -[WIP]           DELETE   /delete - delete specified license